 Since mobile-friendly web design became a ranking factor in 2015, mobile site speed has become a priority for most business owners.
-Since a bad mobile experience and slow speed can result in a high bounce rate, and therefore impact search rankings, AMP is an excellent way giving your site a mobile-friendly boost.
+Since a bad mobile experience and slow speed can result in a high bounce rate and impact search rankings, AMP is an excellent way to give your site a mobile-friendly boost.

 How is AMP faster than a normal website?